scottellis/oe-deptools/README.md

 Notes
 -------

-The script is just a quick hack, but it is occasionally useful.
+The script is a quick hack, but occasionally useful.

 My big win with it was eliminating X completely from console builds, something that had nagged me for awhile.
 And not just deployment elimination,